ayyoung994/Benchmarking-AlphaFold_JCIM/analysis/02_5FWJ_apo/02_pocket_analysis/README.md

 - This directory contains only the pocket-focused analyses for the `02_5FWJ_apo` system.
 - Replica-level source outputs and processed summary tables are organized in `processed_outputs/`.
 - Files in `processed_outputs/` were used for downstream summary generation, cross-system comparison, and plotting.
-- SASA-related outputs are provided for structural-context comparison and should be interpreted cautiously because solvent exposure depends on the selected atom group and calculation context.
 - The internal label `apo` is retained in file and folder names for workflow continuity.
 In the manuscript, this system is described as **5FWJ metal-depleted**, not as a fully characterized biochemical apo enzyme state.
 - Other analysis categories are organized separately.